bambo999/task-management-app/README.md

 ├── pubspec.yaml
 ├── README.md

 Login credentials:  Email: test@gmail.com  , password: 123456
+Note: You can also create your login credentials

 To execute with your own firease instructions below: